PSL Wrap: TS Galaxy sinking deeper as Richards Bay leapfrog Siwelele on the PSL log, while Golden Arrows and Stellenbosch cash in with vital wins | Goal.com South Africa

 Despite chances created and late urgency from both camps, neither side could find the breakthrough, as the clash fizzled out into a 0-0 draw at the Dr Molemela Stadium.

-Siwelele are in 11th place, while Gallants continue to flirt with danger in 14th on 20 points.
+Siwelele are in 11th place, while Gallants continue to flirt with danger in 15th and tied on 20 points with Magesi.